KOTC Logo (c) 1996 Columbus Knox

 A founding member of KOTC, Jawara tells her grandfather's tales, original and fictional stories.
 A published author, her story "The Crumb Snatchers" is published in "Jump Up and Say!
 A Collection of Black Storytelling" edited by Linda and Clay Goss.

 Karen is also available in the state of Delaware.

-Paul is serving as our President Elect 2019-2021.
-He is a elementary school teacher in Philadelphia.
+Paul is serving as our President.
+He is a middle school teacher in Philadelphia.
 He loves telling stories, personal, real and imaginary.
 A dynamic and humorous teller, he enjoys taking on characters and engaging everyone in his story circle.
 Youth focus, listen and learn interesting life lessons in his stories.